Introduction

 After the joy and optimism of “Car Park Five” and it’s uplifting tunes I thought this should be balanced by something more reflective for the “Weary Wander” back to the car after a hectic shift in the ED.
 My brain is always buzzing when I leave work and without some form of audio wind down I find it tricky to switch off and adjust back to “reality”.
-One of the joys about working in an ED is the endless variety, but this means that at the moment of “clocking off” emotions can be equally vaired from elation to melancholia and so this playlist trys to cover some of those bases.
+One of the joys about working in an ED is the endless variety, but this means that at the moment of “clocking off” emotions can be equally varied from elation to melancholia and so this playlist tries to cover some of those bases.
 Of course, many of these songs focus on love (rather than specifically what it’s like to work in a busy hospital ED!) but I guess I have always considered my job to be a bit like an itinerant lover….

 1, Bad Day – Daniel Powter